Risvan (Risperidone)

 Who Should Not Take Risvan

-Do not use Risvan if you are allergic to risperidone or any other ingredients in this medicine.
-Do not give this medicine to children and adolescents under 18 years old.
+Do not use Risvan if you are allergic to risperidone or any of its ingredients.

 Medical Conditions to Discuss